ssuryaa/football/README.md

 - [ ] Player's percentile withinin their team (for a particular template like StatsBomb's).
 - [ ] Top n players in the league at a specific metric.
 - [ ] Top n players in a team at a specific metric.
+- [ ] List all stats for a given template (shooting, passing, or standard)

 **Notes**
 - [ ] when ranking long pass completion percentage, cannot convert to float error pops up